eclipse-che/che/docs/_docs/use-che-as-an-ide/ide-sharing.md

 ### Export to File
 In the user dashboard's workspace detail view for a specific workspace:
 1. Click the "Export As A File" button to bring up the Export Workspace window.
 A custom recipe for the workspace will be shown.
 It includes environment and project information for the workspace.
-2. Click "Download" or "Copy to Clipboard" to get a copy of the workspace JSON which can be imported into another {{ site.product_mini_name_capitalized }} instance.
+2. Click "Download" or "Copy to Clipboard" to get a copy of the workspace JSON which can be imported into another {{ site.product_mini_name }} instance.

-To import the JSON in another {{ site.product_mini_name_capitalized }} instance:
+To import the JSON in another {{ site.product_mini_name }} instance:
-1. Ensure that the two instances are running the same {{ site.product_mini_name_capitalized }} version.
+1. Ensure that the two instances are running the same {{ site.product_mini_name }} version.
 2. In the user dashboard select "Workspaces" from the left navigation bar.
 3. Click "Add Workspace".
 4. Under "Select Source" choose "Import an existing workspace configuration".
 5. Paste the JSON in the text editing area.
 ![che-sharing4.jpg]({{ base }}/assets/imgs/che-sharing4.jpg)
 ### Export to Cloud
-Export to Cloud pushes the {{ site.product_mini_name_capitalized }} workspace to a network-reachable Che or Codenvy system.
+Export to Cloud pushes the {{ site.product_mini_name }} workspace to a network-reachable Che or Codenvy system.
 This is tested with the hosted Che system at https://codenvy.io/.

 In the user dashboard's workspace detail view for a specific workspace:
 1. Click the "Export To Private Cloud" button to bring up the Export Workspace window.